 Follow the prompts on the Main Profile, entering information into each of the data fields.
 Additional information and guidance is provided under each field title.
 Fields with a (*) are required in order for the FIP to be published.
 When you are finished entering information, click "Save" at the bottom of the page.

 Next, click on the Documents tab and upload the FIP documents.
 Templates for all required FIP documents can be found here.
 Document fields with a (*) are required in order for the FIP to be published.
-All documents you upload here will be part of the FIP’s public profile on the website (with the exception of the proof of budget, which you can choose to make public or keep private).
+All documents you upload here will be part of the FIP’s public profile on the website (with the exception of the proof of budget, which you can choose to make public or keep private, and the code of conduct), unless otherwise requested.
 When you are finished entering information, click "Save" at the bottom of the page.

 Click on the Indicators tab and follow the instructions to upload the MSC performance indicators from the FIP's pre-assessment or needs assessment.
 You will do this by clicking "Add" under the Y0 column for each performance indicator, selecting the indicator score, and clicking "Save Indicator" at the bottom of the page.